What is prenatal hydronephrosis?

 If your baby has severe or worsening hydronephrosis, high-grade obstruction or repeated urinary tract infections (UTIs), your doctor will recommend surgery to improve urine flow and prevent any complications.

-Your doctor can perform a pyeloplasty, which is cutting out a part of the blocked ureter in case of a PUJ obstruction.
+Your doctor can perform a pyeloplasty, which are cutting out a part of the blocked ureter in the case of a PUJ obstruction.
 If your baby has a posterior urethral valve, your doctor can perform a primary valve ablation.